geeksareforlife/wandering-wolves/content/entries/2020-10-07-arrival-at-landslide.md

   - "2020-10-13"
 ---

 When we got the landslide we found it had revealed an ominous doorway in the side of a cliff.
-We also found {{< npc Sprune >}} 20 or so feet away sketching the doorway on an easel in front of his shelter.
+We also found {{< npc Sprune >}} 20 or so feet away sketching the doorway on an easel in front of his shelter.<!--more-->

 We introduced ourselves and he tells of the fine stonework around the door, but that he has also seen animals and orcs and goblins going in and out of the door.